iangge/iangge.github.io/_posts/2024/2024-11-2-getting-humbled-by-kubernetes.md

 ---
 title: Getting Humbled by Kubernetes
-date: 2024-11-2 # Enter date here and in file name
+date: 2024-11-2
-categories: [Technology, Learning]
+categories: [Technology, Infrastructure]
-tags: [kubernetes, mistakes]     # TAG names should always be lowercase
+tags: [kubernetes, mistakes]
 ---

 Recently, I tried learning Kubernetes.
 In a [previous post]({% post_url 2024/2024-10-28-kubernetes-concepts %}), I took notes on concepts I should have been familiar with before starting Kubernetes up.
 I thought I had enough awareness of topics like networking, yaml files, and linux, but they proved to be too challenging for me.